Centrifugal compressor: Components of a simple centrifugal compressor

 A simple centrifugal compressor stage has four components (listed in order of throughflow): inlet, impeller/rotor, diffuser, and collector.
 Figure 1.1 shows each of the components of the flow path, with the flow (working gas) entering the centrifugal impeller axially from left to right.
 This turboshaft (or turboprop) impeller is rotating counter-clockwise when looking downstream into the compressor.
 The flow will pass through the compressors from left to right.

 Inlet

 The simplest inlet to a centrifugal compressor is typically a simple pipe.
-Depending upon its use/application inlets can be very complex.
+Depending upon its use/application, inlets can be very complex.
 They may include other components such as an inlet throttle valve, a shrouded port, an annular duct (see Figure 1.1), a bifurcated duct, stationary guide vanes/airfoils used to straight or swirl flow (see Figure 1.1), movable guide vanes (used to vary pre-swirl adjustably).
 Compressor inlets often include instrumentation to measure pressure and temperature in order to control compressor performance.

-Bernoulli's fluid dynamic principle plays an important role in understanding vaneless stationary components like an inlet.
-In engineering situations assuming adiatice flow, this equation can be written in the form:
+Bernoulli's principle plays an important role in understanding vaneless stationary components like an inlet.
+In engineering situations assuming adiabatic flow, this equation can be written in the form: